 It is the minor pentatonic scale with an added ♭5 note (the blue note).

 If we look at this in the key of A minor, we get the following pentatonic scale:

 With the added flat 5th, we get the following blues scale in A minor.

 It is the flat 5th that gives the blues scale that signature sound.
 Let’s take a listen to hear the difference between the minor pentatonic and the minor blues scale.

 Major Blues Scale

 The major blues scale is the major pentatonic scale with an added ♭3 note.

 In both scales, the blue note (♭3 in major, ♭5 in minor) creates a dissonant, unresolved sound.
-For this reason, the blue note is used as a passing tone, a tone that is played between two chord tones.
-It’s this dissonance that makes up that familiar blues sound.
-Commonly, this is compounded by playing the minor blues scale over a major chord progression, particularly those using dominant 7th chords, and you really achieve the authentic blues feel.
+Combining this characteristic with playing the minor blues scale over a major chord progression, particularly those using dominant 7th chords, and you really achieve the authentic blues feel.

 Let’s now take a look at how this scale is applied to the guitar fretboard.
 If you’re already familiar with the pentatonic scale patterns, learning the blues patterns will be a breeze.

 Similar to the pentatonic scale, there are five positions of the major and minor blues scale.
 We’ll start by going through each of the minor blues scale positions.
 Each diagram contains the scale shape, intervals, and recommended fingerings for playing the scale.
 Included below each diagram is the tab for that position.